ftelschow/ResearchGroup/_pages/publications.md

 F. Telschow and A. Schwartzman
 Journal of Statistical Planning and Inference 216.
 (2022), p.
 70-94.

-**Confidence Sets for Cohen’s d effect size images.**
-A. Bowring, F. Telschow, A. Schwartzman, and T. Nichols.
-*NeuroImage 226 (2021): 117477.*

 ## 2021

 **Confidence Sets for Cohen’s d effect size images.**